ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/02-Fast_Methods_to_Evaluate_Forces.md

 Particle neighbours are determined either by dividing the simulation system into grid cells (cell lists) or by constructing a neighbour list for each particle (Verlet lists).

 ### Cell Lists
 The cell lists method divides the simulation domain into *n* cells with edge length greater or equal to the cutoff radius of the interaction to be computed.
-The interaction potential for each particle is then computed as the sum of the pairwise interactions between the particle and all other particles in the same cell and all other particles in the neighbouring cells (26 cells for 3-dimensional simulation).
+With this cell size, all particles within the cutoff will be considered.
+The interaction potential for each particle is then computed as the sum of the pairwise interactions between the current particle and all other particles in the same cell plus all particles in the neighbouring cells (26 cells for 3-dimensional simulation).

 ![Figure: Grid-cell lists]({{ page.root }}/fig/Grid_list.png){: width="240" }